NuGet/docs.microsoft.com-nuget/docs/nuget-org/Deprecate-packages.md

 ### Popularity transfer application process

 1. Review the [popularity transfer requirements](#popularity-transfer-requirements).
-2. Determine the deprecated package whose popularity should be transferred.
-Determine the stable package(s) that should receive the popularity transfer. package you would like to transfer  which deprecated packages you would like
+2. Determine the deprecated package whose popularity should be transferred, and, the stable package(s) that should receive the popularity transfer.
+3. Email account@nuget.org with the package whose popularity should be transferred, and, the list of stable package(s) that should receive the popularity transfer.

 After the application is submitted, we will notify you of your application's acceptance or rejection (with the criteria that caused rejection).
 We may need to ask additional identifying questions to confirm owner identity.